|

 time, energy, and matter.)

-the survival advantages for spotting predators and game, that the problem of
+technical advantage for dealing with predators and game, the problem with those

-some individuals had with an Unstable NEAR Image became
+individuals who have an Unstable NEAR Image became

 identified as dyslexia.